-The Barings Credit Agreement (Note 9) contains an embedded Royalty Fee Obligation that meets the criteria to be bifurcated and accounted for separately from the Barings Credit Facility (the "Royalty Fee Derivative Liability").
-The Royalty Fee Derivative Liability was recorded at fair value upon the entering into the Barings Credit Facility and is subsequently remeasured to fair value at each reporting period.
-The Royalty Fee Derivative Liability was initially valued and is remeasured using a "with-and-without" method.
-The "with-and-without" methodology involves valuing the whole instrument on an as-is basis with the embedded Royalty Fee Obligation and then valuing the instrument without the embedded Royalty Fee Obligation.
-Royalty payments are estimated using a Monte Carlo simulation.
+The 2026 Convertible Notes (Note 9) contain an embedded conversion option that meets the criteria to be bifurcated and accounted for separately from the 2026 Convertible Notes (the "Derivative Liability").
+The Derivative Liability was recorded at fair value upon the issuance of the 2026 Convertible Notes and is subsequently remeasured to fair value at each reporting period.
+The 2026 Convertible Notes, including the Derivative Liability, were initially valued and are remeasured using a "with-and-without" method.
+The "with-and-without" methodology involves valuing the whole instrument on an asis basis and then valuing the 2026 Convertible Notes without the embedded conversion option.
+The difference between the entire instrument with the embedded conversion option compared to the instrument without the embedded conversion option is the fair value of the derivative, recorded as the Derivative Liability.
 Refer to Note 11 for details regarding the determination of fair value.

-A roll-forward of the Royalty Fee Derivative Liability is as follows:
+A roll forward of the derivative liability is as follows: